octobercms/docs/backend-lists.md

 <a name="filter-daterange"></a>
 ### Date Range

 `daterange` - displays a date picker for two dates to be selected as a date range.
-The conditions parameters are passed as `:before` and `:after`.
+The conditions parameters are passed as `:afterDate`, `:after`, `:beforeDate` or `:before`.

     published_at:
         label: Date